COVID-19 PHASE 3

-The Association committee are asking that all anglers follows the Scottish Government Phase 1 guidelines including social distancing where required.
+The Association committee are asking that all anglers continue to follow the Scottish Government Phase 3 guidelines including social distancing where required.

 Be Safe and Tight Lines